dayton-outar/shillings/docs/ANALYSIS/BKUP.md

 ![Breakdown of fair value of GK stock on JSE](/.attachments/SimplyWall.St-Instrinsic.Value.GK.2022.png)

 [^2]: [Simply Wall Street.
 Company Analysis Model](https://github.com/SimplyWallSt/Company-Analysis-Model/blob/master/MODEL.markdown)
-[^3]: Page 314.
-Chapter 9.
-Valuing Stocks. _Corporate Finance: The Core, Global Edition_ by Jonathan Berk and Peter Demarzo.
-[^7]: Page 537.
-Chapter 19.
-Book Value Multiples. _Investment Valution: Tools and Techniques for Determining the Value of Any Asset_ by Aswath Damodaran.

 [^18]: Chapter 30.
 Valuing Equity in Distressed Firms. _Investment Valution: Tools and Techniques for Determining the Value of Any Asset_ by Aswath Damodaran.